Kalkut/aframe-fps-look-component/README.md

 ## aframe-fps-look-component

 A component for [A-Frame](https://aframe.io) VR that facilitates controlling entity rotation directly with captured mouse.
+Includes Core HMD Controls, so can be used as a drop in replacement to look-controls component.

 ## Usage